akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

 ### Server

 First, the `GreeterServer` main class creates an `akka.actor.ActorSystem`, a container in which Actors, Akka Streams and Akka HTTP run.
 Next, it defines a function from `HttpRequest` to `Future[HttpResponse]` using the `GreeterServiceImpl`.
-This function handles gRPC requests in the HTTP server that is bound to port 8080 in this example.
+This function handles gRPC requests in the HTTP/2 with TLS server that is bound to port 8080 in this example.

 @@snip [GreeterServer.scala]($g8src$/scala/com/example/helloworld/GreeterServer.scala) { #import #server }